Welcome to the Belgian Brewer

 - We will aim to keep 2 meter distance as much as we can.

-- We installed multiple alcohol gel dispensers.
+- We have multiple alcohol gel dispensers.

 - We are using cleaning products designed to kill viruses.

 - Staff will use Alcohol gels at regular intervals.

 - Staff will be wearing visors or face masks.

 Unfortunately we will not be able to organise any tours till after lockdown.